A Family Division Children’s Court search warrant authorises a named member of the police force or generally all members of Victoria Police to:

 - determine whether to specify a place to which the child is to be taken when located; and

 - if applying for a warrant that specifies the child is be taken to a secure welfare service, ensure that approval has been given by the required delegate and record this in CRIS.
-See procedure Secure welfare service placement for tasks that must be undertaken.
+See procedure 1109 Secure welfare service placement for tasks that must be undertaken.

-Where the Secretary has parental responsibility (under a family reunification order, care by Secretary order, long-term care order or therapeutic treatment (placement) order), the appropriate delegate has the administrative authority to place a child or young person in a secure welfare service.
+Where the Secretary has parental responsibility (under a family reunification order, care by Secretary order, long-term care order or therapeutic treatment (placement) order), the appropriate delegate has the administrative authority to place a child or young person in a secure care service.

 - Sign each page of the affidavit.

 - Swear or affirm the affidavit before an authorised affidavit taker.
-See procedure Affidavits and statutory declarations.
+See procedure 1226 Affidavits and statutory declarations.
 Child protection practitioners CPP 4 or above are authorised affidavit takers.

 - Swear or affirm the affidavit before an authorised affidavit taker.
-See procedure Affidavits and statutory declarations.
+See procedure 1226 Affidavits and statutory declarations.
 Child protection practitioners CPP 4 or above are authorised affidavit takers.

 - Complete a missing persons report if the child’s whereabouts are unknown.